brodieaustin/poisoned-well-novel/poisoned-well.md

 "Perhaps, but do you know the questions?"

 Manan step out of the darkness, into the pool of light cast by a bedside candle that the master lit.
 He was dressed in a simple nightshirt, more luxurious that anything Manan had ever slept in, but certainly not the outfit of a great, powerful, and wealthy lord.
-His didn't appear to be the life of an ascetic either.
+His did not appear to be the life of an ascetic either.
 Light and shadow played across his face, except for a spot on his forehead.
 Ethne had been right--the master really did have a third eye, only this eye glistened and gleamed when the light touched it.

 "I know what I see in front of me.
 I'll start there."

 "Ah, but do you know?
 The first thing that I teach my disciples hinges on that.
-You think you know what you see, but you don't.
+You think you know what you see, but you do not.
 Sometimes we have to see beyond what we see to truly see.
 For instance, I see that dagger in your hand, but I also see that your hand is shaking.
 You're full of conflict, confused about your path."

 "Instead of riddles, you could tell me where to go from here."

 The master lifted his hands up as if to ward off her insistence on answers.
-"I'm afraid that it isn't that simple."
+"I'm afraid that it is not that simple."

 "It seemed simple enough to me," Manan said, stepping closer to the master and raising her dagger.
 She kept it out in front of her, ready to poke him if necessary.
 She would do it too, but he did not see that.

 "Well, pointing that knife at me may seem to make the situation less complicated.
-But it doesn't.
+But it does not.
 You'll learn that some day.
 My people certainly do.
 That is why they rely on me.
 In any case, let's look at you.
 Really look at you.
 What are you?
 Who are you?
 Why are you here?
 Can you even begin to answer these questions?"

 "I know that I was brought here by your men.
-By men whose families don't know they're here.
+By men whose families do not know they're here.
 I know that I have a sick...sister to care for..."

 "Now stop there," the master said.
-"Do you think that I don't know that there is something unusual about your...sister, let's call her?"
+"Do you think that I do not know that there is something unusual about your...sister, let's call her?"

 "She's ill.
-I don't know why.
+I do not know why.
 I'm not a doctor."

 The old man seemed very tired.
 She had woken him up after all.
-"I don't need the third sight to know that.
+"I do not need the third sight to know that.
 But more to the point, do you believe that I have not heard the stories being told of two girls who escaped from a mountain town, across a lake of ice?
 Of a girl with unusual, and potentially very valuable, abilities?"

-"I don't know what to believe.
+"I do not know what to believe.
 But I know that we have been locked up like prisoners since we got here.
 That you seem to have some interest in my sister.
 And I worry about that."

 "Dispense with calling her your sister and perhaps we can have a proper discussion about this.
 Ah, there is Quill.
 Come in, Quill.
 The girl and I were just having a conversation."
 As the entered the room, Quill's expression and manner seemed very different.
 She still limped and seemed to be in pain, but the look of amusement had left his face altogether.
 He looked at Manan blankly and stood near the door.
 "Speaking of names," the master continued, "I call him Quill because he has a very fine memory, a remarkable memory, which can be useful to a man like me."